Ian Harrison (wrestler): Professional wrestling career

 In a 1999 interview with Anabolic Extreme's Jason Mueller, Harrison revealed that in his time away from the bodybuilding scene he had been spending time traveling all over Wales and Scotland learning how to wrestle.
 Stating that he was still a bodybuilder at heart, he wasn't opposed to pursuing a career in wrestling if it really took off.

-In 2001 the American Professional Wrestling scene had witnessed the fall of two of the biggest and most influential promotions of the modern era as Extreme Championship Wrestling filed for bankruptcy, and World Championship Wrestling was acquired by the World Wrestling Entertainment.
+In 2001 the American Professional Wrestling scene had witnessed the fall of two influential promotions of the modern era as Extreme Championship Wrestling filed for bankruptcy, and World Championship Wrestling was acquired by the World Wrestling Entertainment.
 Looking to fill the void left with just one major promotion running the show, wrestling manager Jimmy Hart and a number of other famous wrestlers formed the XWF.
 Harrison was signed to the promotion with high hopes that his unique look and incredible physique would help make him become one of the company's homegrown stars.
 Since the XWF didn't have a television deal, all matches were taped in hopes of using the footage to secure a deal with a network.

 He debuted on XWF programming as a heel, professional wrestling terminology for a "bad guy," or "villain" and sported trunks with Britain's Union Jack across the front and the back.
 In his debut, he made short work of Horace Hogan, dominating his opponent with a powerslam and mounted strikes before finishing him off with a leg scissors submission hold placed around the head and neck of Horace who was forced to submit at one minute and thirty five seconds into the contest.
 During his time with the promotion he also competed against Norman Smiley, and worked with Curt Hennig against Buff Bagwell and Vampiro.
 He was undefeated during his time with the promotion.

 Though the taped episodes never made the airwaves in the United States, they were aired in Puerto Rico where a storyline "XWF Invasion" was written to take place in Puerto Rico's World Wrestling Council in order for the company to receive some exposure.
 In preparation for this planned invasion, the XWF Heavyweight Championship was awarded to Harrison in August 2002.

 Harrison briefly wrestled for Memphis Wrestling on behalf of the XWF, who were running yet another invasion angle.
 In Memphis, he would compete under the name "Awe" and primarily wrestle in tag team matches with his partner Shock.
 "Shock & Awe" were announced as the XWF World Tag Team Champions on an edition of Memphis Wrestling's television show 31 May 2003 and would hold onto the titles until Harrison left the promotion.

 Harrison appeared in TNA on their sixth weekly PPV, having a backstage altercation with Jeff Jarrett and defeating Bo Dupp by DQ.